defdeveu/vulnabankAndroid/README.md

 # VulnaBank

-### defdeveu.
-Android secdev exam app.
+### defdev's Android development security exam app.

-The application is the exam material for a ‘Secure Android Coding Training’.
-The application has some serious security issues while providing ‘life like’ functionality (of a banking app).
+This deliberately vulnerable application (DVA) is exam material used in the ‘Development security in Android' blue level course by Zsombor Kovács (huobb0).
+The application has some serious security issues while providing ‘life like’ functionality (of a conceptual banking app).

+### Build/Run
+Note, that the main purpose with this app is code review, so building and installation is possibly not the major concern in using it as a learning and practicing material.
+- git clone (the 'main' branch is sufficient for the purpose)
+- build and run
+This app till uses discontinued Kotlin synthetics for views which means that for successful builds the used project structure is API 30, Kotlin 1.7.21, Gradle plugin 7.4.2, Gradle 7.6.2, appcompat max 1.3.1, core-ktx max 1.6.0, material 1.4.0.

 ### Technology stack